 - 6-8 scallops, sinew, muscle and coral removed (3-4 each)

 - Sprinkle flat leaf parsley, shredded

-For this recipe the soup is served almost as a sauce, so you don’t need lots.
+For this recipe, the soup is served almost like a sauce, so you don’t need lots.